xqsit94/laravel-coding-guidelines/docs/introduction.md

 # Introduction

-Welcome to the documentation website for Laravel Coding Standards!
+Welcome to the documentation website for Laravel Coding Guidelines!
 This comprehensive guide is designed to help developers understand and adopt best practices for writing clean, maintainable, and consistent code within Laravel projects.
 Whether you are a seasoned Laravel developer or just getting started, adhering to these coding standards will not only improve the quality of your codebase but also make it easier for your team to collaborate effectively.

 ## What are Coding Standards?